aws/aws-panorama-cli/README.md

 }
 ```

-Now we can download the model by passing in the path to the descriptor file which we just updated.
+Now we can add the model by passing in the path to the descriptor file which we just updated.
+If you want to download the model from S3 and then add it pass `--model-s3-uri` as shown below.
+Otherwise just use `--model-local-path` to pass the local model path instead.
 ```
-$ panorama-cli download-raw-model --model-asset-name callable_squeezenet --model-s3-uri s3://<s3_bucket_path>/squeezenet1_0.tar.gz --descriptor-path packages/accountXYZ-call-node-1.0/descriptor.json
+$ panorama-cli add-raw-model --model-asset-name callable_squeezenet --model-s3-uri s3://<s3_bucket_path>/squeezenet1_0.tar.gz --descriptor-path packages/accountXYZ-call-node-1.0/descriptor.json
 download: s3://<s3_bucket_path>/squeezenet1_0.tar.gz to assets/callable_squeezenet.tar.gz
 Successfully downloaded compiled artifacts (s3://<s3_bucket_path>squeezenet1_0.tar.gz) to ./assets/callable_squeezenet.tar.gz Copy the following in the assets section of package.json